Automattic/vip-quickstart/README.md

 ## Submodules

 The puppet modules are all set up as submodules in `puppet/modules`.
-In general, you shouldn't have to worry about this because the Vagrantfile will update the submodules with a bash script when you provision.
+In general, you shouldn't have to worry about this because the `vip-init` script will update the submodules automatically.
 Just noting here for documentation purposes at this point.

 ## Acknowledgements